Zaekkor/BLU/README.md

 For the time being, I am one of the main sources of a BLU lua compatible with Rag's files.
 Rag has stated that he is not currently playing FFXI or Horizon at all and that any DMs asking him if he's going to implement ToAU jobs will just cause him to block you.
 Please do not message him about any upcoming BLU lua work and absolutely do not message him regarding tech support for my lua specifically.

-- Added a Commands.md file to cover all relevant commands for this lua.
+- Reference the Commands.md file to understand all relevant commands for this lua.
-- Added an Update-Instructions.md file that instructs how to properly update from older versions.
+- Reference the Update-Instructions.md file for instructions on how to properly update from older versions.